Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 \subsection{Outline of our contributions.}

 In Section~\ref{sec:fundamental}, we present Inequality~\eqref{eq:funda}, in our opinion the most efficient and most versatile tool for proving lower bounds in bandit models.
-We carefully detail its remarkably simple proof, together with an elegant re-derivation of some earlier lower bounds: the \citemor{LaRo85} and~\citemor{BuKa96} asymptotic lower bound, the distribution-free lower bound by~\citemor{AuCBFrSc02}, as well as the bounded-regret Gaussian lower bounds by~\citemor{BPR} in the case when $\mu^\star$ or the gaps $\Delta$ are known.
+We carefully detail its remarkably simple proof, together with an elegant re-derivation of the earlier asymptotic lower bounds by \citemor{LaRo85}, \citemor{BuKa96} and \citemor{CoKa}.
+Some other earlier bounds are also re-derived in Appendix~\ref{sec:appLB}, namely, the distribution-free lower bound by~\citemor{AuCBFrSc02} as well as the bounded-regret Gaussian lower bounds by~\citemor{BPR} in the case when $\mu^\star$ or the gaps $\Delta$ are known.

 The true power of Inequality~\eqref{eq:funda} is illustrated in Section~\ref{sec:smallT}: we study the initial regime when the small number $T$ of draws does not yet permit to unambiguously identify the best arm.
 We propose three different bounds (each with specific merits).
 They explain the quasi-linear growth of the regret in this initial phase.
 We also discuss how the length of the initial phase depends on the number of arms and on the gap between optimal and sub-optimal arms in Kullback-Leibler divergence.
 These lower bounds are extremely strong as they hold for all possible bandit problems, not just for some well-chosen ones.